EvanCesanek/Ouvrai/README.md

 ```

 - This should automatically open [localhost:5173](http://localhost:5173) in your web browser, where you can test your experiment.
 It may take a moment for the page to load as the Firebase emulators start up, especially the very first time.
 You may get a warning message asking you to refresh the browser window.
-- To inspect the Firebase emulators (Auth and Realtime Database) during testing, go to <a href="http://localhost:4001" target="_blank">localhost:4001</a>.
-You can see authenticated UIDs created during your testing in the Authentication Emulator.
-You can explore the data your study writes to the database in the Realtime Database Emulator.
+- To inspect the Firebase emulators during testing, go to <a href="http://localhost:4001" target="_blank">localhost:4001</a>.
+In the Authentication Emulator, you can see the Firebase UIDs, created each time you complete the consent form.
+In the Realtime Database Emulator, you can explore the data your study is saving.
 All other emulators should be off.
 - Design your experiment!
   - Edit the experiment file (_`ouvrai/experiments/studyname/index.js`_) in your favorite editor.
   - Saved changes are immediately reflected at [localhost:5173](http://localhost:5173).